-2.11 Revenue recognition
+2.11.
+Revenue recognition

-Sales are recognized when goods are shipped to the customer or services are rendered and are stated net of discounts, and value added tax.
+Sales are recognised when goods are shipped to the customer or services are rendered and are stated net of discounts, and value added tax.

-2.12 Related parties
+2.12.
+Related parties

-The Company's related parties are considered to be the following: • parties, which directly or indirectly control the Company,
+The Company's related parties are considered to be the following:

-- parties, which directly of indirectly control the company, their subsidiaries and associates; - parties, which have directly or indirectly significant influence on the Company; - members of the Company's or parent company's statutory and supervisory boards and management and parties close to such members, including entities in which they have a controlling or significant influence; and/or - subsidiaries and associates and joint-venture companies.
+- parties, which directly or indirectly control the Company, their subsidiaries and associates; - parties, which have directly or indirectly significant influence on the Company; - members of the Company's or parent company's statutory and supervisory boards and management and parties close to such members, including entities in which they have a controlling or significant influence; - subsidiaries and associates and joint-venture companies.

-Significant transactions and balances with related parties are disclosed in Note 15 Related parties' transactions and Note 17 Employees.
+Material transactions and outstanding balances with related parties are disclosed in Note 15 Related parties' transactions and Note 17 Employees.

-2.13 Leases
+2.13.
+Leases

-The costs of assets held under both finance and operating leases are not capitalized as fixed assets.
+The costs of assets held under both finance and operating leases are not capitalised as fixed assets.
 Lease payments are expensed evenly over the life of the lease.
-Future lease payments not yet due are disclosed in the notes but not recognized in the balance sheet.
+Future lease payments not yet due are disclosed in the notes but not recognised in the balance sheet.